devopsdays/devopsdays-cli/README.md

 ## Overview

-`devopsdays` is used to ....
+`devopsdays-cli` is used to ....

 ## Installation

 1. Download the latest release appropriate file for your OS/platform from [here](https://github.com/mattstratton/devopsdays/releases).
-2. Rename the file to `devopsdays` and put it somewhere in your path.
+2. Rename the file to `devopsdays-cli` and put it somewhere in your path.
 Make sure it has execute permissions.

 ## Usage

-Run `devopsdays` blah blah blah
+Run `devopsdays-cli` blah blah blah